11 Ways To Save on Holiday Shopping Amid High Inflation

 Thanks to online shopping, you can easily see how much every gift on your holiday shopping list will cost before you make any purchases.

 “It’s important to make a list with each item’s cost listed out so that you know what your overall spend will be and can adjust it to ensure the cost fits within the budget you set,” said Mike Cocco, CFP.
 “It’s easy to keep adding to your shopping cart — especially when online shopping — but a list helps hold you accountable.”

-“The holiday shopping season has started early, so get a head start on holiday shopping by starting now,” Cocco said.
-“Don’t forget to compare prices where you can to ensure you’re getting the best deal.”
+“Don’t forget to compare prices where you can to ensure you’re getting the best deal,” Cocco said.